urte-janeliunaite/nordic-website/README.md

-This is a single page website made using CSS and HTML, also Bootstrap grid.
+This is a single page website made with CSS and HTML, also Bootstrap grid.

 ## Design Author: Victor Lava
 ## License: MIT